 After lunch and another thrilling event, we decided to go park it by the river, where we had seen our other bear.
 While on bear watch, we chatted with people a variety of people—some were on return trips, while others visiting for their first time like us.
 We were yet again blessed with another bear– and this was a BIG one, our grand finale bear!
 I actually didn’t even bother taking pictures of this big guy, I just wanted to soak in the moment and be fully present- not miss a thing!

 The rest of our day went by quickly, and before we knew it, we were boarding the water taxi back to King Salmon.
 Our final day was quite the travel day as we made our way safely back to Utah, reminiscing on the best Alaskan adventure trip– already dreaming about next year.

-Fast Facts: what is the difference between brown bears & grizzlies??
+Pop Quiz: what is the difference between brown bears & grizzlies??

 It is often a matter of where the bear lives, what they eat, & what the locals prefer to call them.
 Generally speaking, “brown bears” live near the coast and supplement their diet with lots of fish and other protein-rich foods.
 Coastal brown bears can weigh over 1,000 lbs and stand nine feet tall on their hind legs!
 They are the largest omnivorous land mammals in the world.
 “Grizzlies” are brown bears that live at least 100 miles inland, and their diet consists of more non-meat foods such as berries, roots, and grasses.